Guitar practice sessions might not be as simple as you might think.

 Guitar headphone amps are small amplifiers with a feature for using headphones to listen to yourself.
 This makes it very comfortable to play without disturbing either your roommates, family members, or even your landlady.

-The VOX AC 30 is one of the most sought after guitar headphone amp due to its ability to reproduce the sound of the bigger Amps through the headphone
+The VOX AC 30 is one of the most sought after guitar headphone amp due to its ability to reproduce the sound of the bigger guitar amps through the headphone

 Guitar headphone amps usually come as bug types or compact box types.
-They are mostly battery-powered, and most have auxiliary inlet where you can plug in your music device to play your backing track while you rehearse.
+They are mostly battery-powered (AAA batteries), and most have auxiliary inlet where you can plug in your music device to play your backing track while you rehearse.

 There are also amplifier emulation units which can serve the same purposes as a guitar headphone amp – and we have one in this article.
 However, they are more suited for sound tweaking and recording rather than to develop a guitar practice routine, and most are not as portable or nearly as affordable.